View all newsletters

 By Kim Ayling

-As the world inches closer to normality, privacy and space are creeping higher on the priority list, making a superyacht charter more appealing than ever.
+With privacy and flexibility remaining high on UHNW’s vacation checklist, chartering a superyacht is more appealing than ever.
+Picture, your own boat, a dedicated crew, a fully customizable route and a select group of your nearest and dearest – what could be better?
 However, the world of private yacht chartering can be as elusive as it is luxurious, making hiring your own boat a tricky process – especially for first-timers.

-From the pros and cons of enlisting the help of a broker and choosing the perfect boat, to understanding when to book and planning your itinerary – not to mention the all-important question of how much it costs to charter a luxury yacht – there are plenty of hurdles before you even reach the water.
-To help you and your guests enjoy a worry-free vacation out on the ocean, Elite Traveler has compiled a comprehensive guide to chartering a superyacht.
+From the pros and cons of enlisting the help of a broker and choosing the perfect vessel, to understanding when to book and planning your itinerary – not to mention the all-important question of how much it costs to charter a luxury yacht – there are plenty of hurdles before you reach the water.
+To help you and your guests enjoy a worry-free vacation out on the ocean, we has compiled a comprehensive guide to chartering a superyacht.

 [See more: How Much Does it Actually Cost to Charter a Yacht?]